 Team-building activities are vital to any organization with a well-rounded wellness program.
 These events provide an opportunity for team members to connect on a personal level, build trust, and improve communication outside of the usual workplace.

-This low-stakes environment can make it easy to break down barriers and create a sense of community.
+These low-stakes environments can make it easy to break down barriers and create a sense of community.
 Whether they’re physically active events, mindfulness challenges, or fun projects, these experiences help team members understand each other’s strengths and working styles, which can translate to better collaboration on projects.

 6. Recognize and Reward Achievements

-Celebrating individual and collective successes not only acknowledges hard work but also reinforces a culture of appreciation and encouragement.
+Celebrating individual and collective successes not only acknowledges hard work—it also reinforces a culture of appreciation and encouragement.

 Implementing a recognition program can be as simple as giving shout-outs during meetings, offering small rewards, or organizing an annual awards ceremony.
 These gestures make employees feel valued and appreciated, increasing their engagement and commitment to the team’s goals.